micahwoods/micahwoods.github.io/_posts/2017-08-09-not-tissue-test-3-reasons.md

 - "/img/fukuoka_dog.jpg"    : "noshiba, Fukuoka"
 ---

 When I received [the question about tissue testing](http://www.asianturfgrass.com/2017-08-07-tissue-testing-wrong-target/), I replied that I would write a more detailed explanation later on the blog.
-I've try to do this here without resorting to numbers or charts.
+I've tried to do this here without resorting to numbers or charts.
 I think of this topic, and the problems with it, in terms of numbers, but I'll try to explain in words.

 There are four main reasons I don't like leaf nutrient analysis (or as it is usually called in turfgrass, *tissue testing*) for making nutrient application decisions.